-McDaniel & Associates Consultants Ltd., Sproule Associates Ltd. and ERC Equipoise Ltd., independent qualified reserves auditors or evaluators, have, as applicable, audited, evaluated and reviewed the Corporation's reserves data, contingent resources data and prospective resources data.
+Sproule Associates Ltd. and ERC Equipoise Ltd., independent qualified reserves auditors or evaluators, have, as applicable, audited, evaluated and reviewed the Corporation's reserves data and contingent resources data.
 The reports of the independent qualified reserves auditors and evaluators will be filed with securities regulatory authorities concurrently with this report.